 Finished drawing for a sofa for the saloon, 1764, as executed (1)

-Adam billed for the sofa design in July 1765.
+Adam invoiced for the sofa design in July 1765.
 Two sofas, along with four en suite armchairs, were designed for the front room on the first floor at 19 Arlington Street.
 This had previously been the dining room, but Adam treated it as a great room or saloon, and hung it with crimson damask.
 Adam's saloon was refitted in 1784, when it received the Gobelins Boucher-Neilson tapestries from the gallery at Moor Park, along with the en suite furniture upholstered in tapestry.
 As such, Adam's original furniture for the room was moved to the blue drawing room on the floor below.